 - Familiarize yourself with your new state’s laws and local ordinances regarding pets; for example, you may need health certificates, rabies tags, or permits.

 Start eight weeks out, if possible, and track all the stages of the move over that eight-week time-frame.
 Include:

 - Packing and loading steps

 - Everything you have to do during the move itself

 - Tasks to complete once you’ve arrived at your new home

 - Chores to be completed

-The more detail you can add, the clearer and easier the move will be.
+The more detail you can add to your timeline checklist, the clearer and easier the move will be.